dakom/slotmap/README.md

 Slotmap in Typescript

-In terms of speed - the top priority is iteration over values (very, _very_ fast).
+In terms of speed - the top priority is iteration over values (faster than native symbol + map).
+Insertion and removal are slower than native.

-In terms of features - insert() gives an absolutely unique key (within the given slotmap) and can be used for lookups with zero conflicts.
+In terms of features - insert() gives an absolutely unique key (within the given slotmap) and can be used for lookups with zero conflicts

 The maximum number of live values a slotmap can hold is currently around 1MM.
 There ~is~ will be no limit for recycling.

-See jsperf comparing to a native Symbol+Map() approach:

 Errors and missing values are expressed with [fp-ts](https://github.com/gcanti/fp-ts), so that's a peer dependency